cypher0n3/psscriptanalyzer-docker/README.md

 A basic docker image based off of [Microsoft's PowerShell image](https://hub.docker.com/r/microsoft/powershell/) which includes [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)

+## Tags

+### latest

+The latest tag is always the latest, hopefully stable, build.
+This tag is updated automatically every Monday based on the latest [PowerShell container](https://hub.docker.com/r/microsoft/powershell/) and stable [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer).

+If the pipeline status above indicates a failure, then this image is unstable.

+### stable-*

+These tags are known stable builds as tested by the developer.
+These correspond to the same tag name in the code repository.
+Identifying numbers correspond to the date the tag was created.

+### Numbered tags

+Numbered tags correspond to GitLab CI pipeline IIDs and should be considered development builds.
+Use at your own risk.

 ## Usage

 For advanced usage of PSScriptAnalyzer modules (`Invoke-ScriptAnalyzer`) see: <https://github.com/PowerShell/PSScriptAnalyzer>.